 Buying certain items in bulk — namely pasta, rice, and other dry and canned goods — can save you a pretty penny in the long run while providing you with nourishing, starchy meals for weeks.

 Of course, it may be smart to hold off on the potluck until after the COVID-19 pandemic has ended.
 Thankfully, while you wait, there are still other options for saving.

 This is a little bit sneaky and indirect, but referring friends for a credit card can often lead to big rewards for both of you later.
 For instance, I have the Chase Sapphire, and I try to refer my friends every chance I get because both of us get 10,000 points through this process.

-This may not be a direct way to earn money, but it ends up accumulating in credit card points that can be redeemed for things like travel, dining, or cashback.
+This may not be a direct way to earn money, but it ends up accumulating in credit card points, which can be redeemed for things like travel, dining, or cashback.
 Plus, neither of you have to spend any money to do this.

-A caveat if you take this route: Don’t let it turn into some zany movie plot by applying for a ton of credit cards just to get the points.
+A caveat if you take this route: Don’t let it turn into some zany movie plot by applying for credit cards just to get the points.

-Be sure to pick a card that has no annual fee.
+Be sure to pick a card that has no (or low) annual fees.
 If the credit card requires you to carry a certain balance on the card for the first few months, ensure you aren’t using the points as a justification for getting further in debt.